tylertian123/ryver-latexbot/usage_guide.md

 - Assignment/unassignment - The corresponding Ryver user will be assigned/unassigned to the Ryver Task
 - Labelling/Unlabelling - A tag with the same name as the label will be added/removed from the Task.

 Note that in order for assignment/unassignment to work, the assigned GitHub user's username must be present in `"ghUsersMap"` in the config.
 If the user does not exist in the config, there is no way to find the corresponding Ryver user, so it is not possible to assign/unassign the Ryver Task.
+By default, LaTeX Bot will also attempt to use the GitHub username to look up the corresponding Ryver user.
+To modify the GitHub-Ryver username associations (i.e. the `"ghUsersMap"`), use the command `@latexbot linkGitHub <gh-user> <ryver-user>`.

 # Admin Usage

 This section outlines commands and topics that are designed to help forum/org admins perform administrative tasks.

-## Chat Admin Commands
+LaTeX Bot offers powerful functions such as deleting or moving messages and muting users.

+## Managing Messages

-LaTeX Bot offers 3 admin commands that are useful for chat administration.
+LaTeX Bot offers 3 admin commands that are useful for managing messages in chat.
 They are:

 - `deleteMessages`